MysteryBlokHed/cluecards/README.md

 The inference logic must be built _before_ the rest of the website.
 Instructions are available [here](./inference/README.md).

-After that, this project requires Yarn v4.
+After that, this project requires pnpm v9.
 After installing [Node.js](https://nodejs.org/en/download/package-manager), run the following in the project directory:

 ```sh